atee001/LibraryDatabase/README.md

     * Output: Account information, displaying books, availibility of books.

   * What are the two design patterns you will be using?
 For each design pattern you must explain in 4-5 sentences:
     * We can use the composite pattern in the library system by using Book Class as an interface.
 Each book has a genre with a subgenre such as fiction who's leaf is science fiction.
 By using composite we can treat a composite of genre objects as a single genre object.
-The client class would be a user class which should have a function to display each user's books.
-Composite can be useful in recommending books based on which genres the user visits.
 The composite pattern will allow a single book to be treated a selection of books so functions such as displayBook() will be easier instead of using a loop.
-    * We plan on using visitor pattern as our second design pattern.
-Each visitor has certain priviledges for example administrative users can edit/remove/add books while a customer cannot.
-We will use a visitor class which has to accept the visitor object and decides what the user can access.
-The visitor object can only access certain operations.
-The problem we can fix is basic security for who has permissions.
+    * We will use the Strategy Pattern for our search query algorithm.
+The user can choose dynamically which search strategy to use.
+For example a user can search by author, genre, title and ISBN.
+The strategy dynamically chosen will set the search algorithm just like in lab05 with the select algorithm.

   ## Phase II
   In addition to completing the "Class Diagram" section below, you will need to